sam-d-j/react-portfolio-explained/docs/Technical Writeup.md

 - Delete any remaining fake portfolio articles, being careful to maintain references in `./src/data/authors.ts`
 - Ensure the project is now entirely your own with no example data

-### Activity 4 - Publish to your own github repository

-- Create a empty github repository
-- (Not yet implemented)
-  - Configure your repository to enable github pages feature
-- Commit your changes in git within VSCode
-- In the terminal run: `git remote set-url origin mySshGitRepoUrlGoesHere`
-- Publish branch/push
-- Open github repo in browser to confirm
-- (Not yet implemented)
-  - Github actions will be triggered and deploy your repo to github pages
-  - Navigate to github actions section to review running deployment job
-  - When done, navigate to your github pages URL to see your public portfolio page

 ## Intermediate